Will a Motor Vehicle Accident Stay on My Insurance Record Forever in California?

 A Department of Motor Vehicles report must be filed after a motor vehicle accident, no matter which party is determined to be at fault.
 Property damage limits determine which motor vehicle accidents require reporting.
 In the state of New York, every driver who is involved in a motor vehicle collision that creates at least $1,000 in property damage must file a Civilian Accident Report with the Department of Motor Vehicles.

 If an individual suffered injuries during the motor vehicle accident, then a party has only ten days from the incident date to report the accident to the Department of Motor Vehicles.
 When an individual dies during a motor vehicle collision, the death must be reported to the Department of Motor Vehicles no matter if you reside in the state in which the motor vehicle accident occurred.

 Most states also require that law enforcement agencies assist with the reporting.
 Police officers are required to file a traffic collision report with the Department of Motor Vehicles.
 If the police cannot create or file a report, then you will often be required to file a report with the Department of Motor Vehicles.

 The traffic collision may not require emergency responders, and if this is the case, then the Department of Motor Vehicles is generally not automatically notified of the traffic incident.
 Having a police report, however, will prove beneficial when attempting to make a claim.
 Traffic collision reports created by police officers contain detailed information about the accident and its likely cause.

-Contact Arash Law today at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
-The legal team at Arash Law has decades of experience assisting accident victims throughout the state of California.
-We have recovered over $200 million for clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and other cities.
+Contact our California accident law firm today at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
+The legal team at Arash law headed by Arash Khorsandi, Esq. has decades of experience assisting accident victims throughout the state of California.
+We have recovered over $400 million for clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and other cities.